Zee Horror Show

-The Zee Horror Show is an Indian horror weekly television series presented by Ramsay Brothers and that aired on Zee TV from 1993 to 2001.
+The Zee Horror Show is a weekly Indian horror anthology television series, presented by Ramsay Brothers and it was aired on Zee TV from 1993 to 2001.

-The first episode was titled "Dastak" which was telecast on 9 August 1993 and featured Pankaj Dheer, Shagufta Ali and Archana Puran Singh.
-Initially it was a 24 episode deal with Subhash Chandra which later ran for 9 years.
+The first episode was titled "Dastak", featuring Pankaj Dheer, Shagufta Ali and Archana Puran Singh, and telecast on 9 August 1993.
+Initially it was a 24-episode deal with Subhash Chandra; the franchise would later run for 9 years.